pkiraly/qa-catalogue/README.md

 Now you can reach the web interface ([qa-catalogue-web](https://github.com/pkiraly/qa-catalogue-web)) at <http://localhost:80/metadata-qa> (or at another port if configured in `docker-local.yml`).
+If experienced with Docker, you can also [build the Docker image](#appendix-vi-build-docker-image) from current sources.

 This example works under Linux.
 Windows users should consult the [Docker on Windows](https://github.com/pkiraly/qa-catalogue/wiki/Docker-on-Windows) wiki page.